data-capsule/dc-prototype/README.md

  - the contents of the last proven hash block (this starts out as a bunch of null hashes).
 This ensures that each element of a proof can depend on the previous element.
+ - the last signed hash (this starts out as the null hash).
+This ensures that all records within the same commit can be proven with one signature.

 A reader has two operations: